 \subsubsection{LoRA fine-tuning}

-We use rank 2 for LoRA fine-tuning, i.e., 8 rank 2 matrices in the shape of $2 \times 4096$ are introduced to each LLaMA Transformer layer as an adaptor, which results in 2.1M more parameters.
-The LoRA fine-tuning is conducted on a well-trained speechLLaMA model, where the CTC-compressor and the LLaMA parameters are frozen.
+We simply choose rank value of 2 for LoRA fine-tuning experiments according to the results of the LoRA work \cite{hu2021lora}, i.e., 8 rank-2 matrices in the shape of $2 \times 4096$ are introduced to each LLaMA Transformer layer as an adaptor, which results in 2.1M more parameters in total.
+The LoRA fine-tuning is conducted on a well-trained Speech-LLaMA model, where the CTC compressor and the LLaMA parameters are frozen.
 We still update the audio encoder to learn better representations together with the adapted LLaMA.